jlam55555/racing-game/README.md

 # racing-game
-Multiplayer racing game for AP CSP Create task
+Multiplayer racing game for AP CSP Create task.
+This README page is hosted online at https://jlam55555.github.io/racing-game, and the game is hosted online at https://racing-game-csp.herokuapp.com.

+### Links
+[todo][5]
+[all code (for AP CSP Create PT)][6]

 ### Current Features
 - Rooms w/ socket.io for local games